cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Creating a Hardware Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a hardware type, click on 'Create a hardware type' on the top left of the home screen to go to the Hardware types creation page.
+Click on 'Create a hardware type' on the top-left of the home screen to go to the Hardware types creation page.

+On this page, users can configure the Name, Description and how the hardware setting is specified on a provider.
-The providers section can be used to define how the hardware type of the cluster provision template pertains to those used on each of the cloud infrastructure providers.
+The 'Providers' section define how the hardware setting pertains to the identifiers used on each of the cloud infrastructure providers.
 Hardware settings on the provider side are specified using virtual hardware templates called flavors.

 .. figure:: hardware-screenshot-2.png
     :align: center